• About Aibee Architects

 Regulations

-3. "Australian Standard AS 1428 (Parts 1-4) - Design for access and mobility" - These standards provide specific details about buildings such as circulation space, gradients of ramps, construction and many other practical items so that the built environment may be more accessible to people with disabilities.
+4. "Australian Standard AS 1428 (Parts 1-4) - Design for access and mobility" - These standards provide specific details about buildings such as circulation space, gradients of ramps, construction and many other practical items so that the built environment may be more accessible to people with disabilities.
+(Note: the updated version of AS 1428.1 issued in 2009 and will be referenced in BCA 2011 and has increased dimensional and other requirements.)

 Who is Disabled?